Your rights as a worker

 However, the Part-time Workers (Prevention of Less Favourable Treatment) Regulations 2000 stipulate that a part-time worker has the right to "no less favourable treatment" than full-time workers.
-This is a relatively new law, and it has still to be tested.
+These Regulations were incorporated into UK law at the time.
 A worker currently has no statutory right to sick pay, but it is possible, for example, that the Part-Time Workers Regulations will provide this if tested.

 - Since this advice was first drafted the Agency Workers Directive 2008 and the Agency Workers Regulations 2011 added more protection for workers whose services are engaged through an agency.
 They should be treated no less favourably than if they had been employed directly by an organisation.
 These too are incorporated into UK law.